Deoshun/simple-google-maps-leads-generator/README.md

 A free lightweight, professional Python tool designed for startups and businesses to extract high-quality B2B leads from dense urban areas.

-Get thousands of leads for free using Google Maps! (check disclaimer)
+Get thousands of leads free using Google Maps! (check disclaimer - everything is subject to Googles pricing)

 ### Why use this?
 * **Zero Dependencies:** Runs on standard Python.
 No `pip install` required.